-The role of the end user is often overlooked-and that's a key driver in the success of your martech rollout
+The role of the end user is often overlooked - and that's a key driver in the success or otherwise of your martech rollout...

-In most cases, the people deciding what technology to buy and how it's going to drive value will be divorced in some way from the teams on the ground who will use the technology-the desk-bound marketing people who need to connect the technology to their way of working
+In most cases, the people deciding what technology to buy and how it's going to drive value will be divorced in some way from the teams on the ground who will use the technology - the desk-bound marketing people for whom the technology needs to inform a way of working.